kitttn/temptest/Software-Setup.md

 user@mymachine:~/flashrom$ sudo udevadm control --reload user@mymachine:~/flashrom$ sudo usermod -a -G plugdev $USER
 ```

-Reload your session.
-You should able to run flashtool without sudo.
+Then log out and log back in.
+You should able to run flashrom without sudo.